simmerer/acf-ninja-forms/README.md

 ## Compatibility

-* ACF version 5 and up
+* ACF version 4 and up.
+Prior versions had an incompatibility with ACF v4, which has been fixed here.

 ## Installation